PMs From Poland, Czech Republic, Slovakia Meet Zelensky In Kyiv - I24NEWS

 He called on the EU to "very quickly give Ukraine candidate status.”

-During the meeting, Polish Vice Premier Jareslaw Kaczynski, who joined in the visit, called for a NATO peace mission “protected by armed forces” to Ukraine, Polish news agency PAP reported.
+During the meeting, Polish Vice Premier Jareslaw Kaczynski, who joined in the visit, called for a NATO peace mission “protected by armed forces” to deploy to Ukraine, Polish news agency PAP reported.

 "It must seek to provide humanitarian and peaceful aid to Ukraine," he said.